Certified Instructor Training Programs

-- If you are not in an area served by an Established Center and you do not live in California, you will need to set up a Center to become authorized to organize and teach workshops in your community.
+- If you are not in an area served by an Established Center and you do not live in California, you will either need to set up a Center or establish an Authorized Agency Provider agreement to become authorized to organize and teach workshops in your community.
 Please read all the information on this page as well as the Center Development page and then contact us in the central office.

-- If you are in an area not served by an Established Center and you are part of an agency that provides services highly compatible with Kidpower’s mission, has an excellent track record, and demonstrates commitment to Kidpower’s values, then you might be able to set up an Authorized Agency Partnership.
+- If you are in an area not served by an Established Center and you are part of an agency that provides services highly compatible with Kidpower’s mission, has an excellent track record, and demonstrates commitment to Kidpower’s values, then you might be able to set up a Kidpower Authorized Agency Provider agreement.
 Please read all the information below and then contact us to begin the application process.

 NOTE: Centers are independently run though they all operate under the auspices and support of the Kidpower Teenpower Fullpower International Central Office.
 Centers may have some variation in the specific process they use to certify an instructor, though they will all follow these general phases.